BJCaasenbrood/SorotokiCode/docs/contact.md

 nav_order: 4
 ---
 ## Contacting the developers
-Bug reports and pull requests are welcome, see [https://github.com/BJCaasenbrood/SorotokiCode](https://github.com/BJCaasenbrood/SorotokiCode).
+Bug and issue reports are highly appreciated, see [SorotokiCode/issues](https://github.com/BJCaasenbrood/SorotokiCode/issues).
 This toolkit is intended to be a safe, open space for collaboration.

 ## Contributors
 ## Brandon Caasenbrood  -- *Lead developer*